Medicare Part D

 How much does it cost?

 The Medicare Plan Finder page will give you pricing information.
 You will be prompted to type in your list of medications and select your preferred pharmacy.
 The website will then provide a list of plans from which you can choose.
 The cost of your Medicare Part D plan may vary based on the plan you select and where you live.
-You’ll want to compare plan costs and copays to determine which plan will work best for you.
+You’ll want to compare plan costs and co-pays to determine which plan will work best for you.

 Back to top

-2024 Medicare Part D Highlights
+2025 Medicare Part D Highlights

-Here is some important information about Medicare Part D for 2024.
+Here is some important information about Medicare Part D for 2025.

 Cost Improvements Due to the Inflation Reduction Act

 The 2022 Inflation Reduction Act includes many updates to Medicare Part D. Improvements began in 2023 and will continue to be rolled out until 2029.
-Here are some important highlights for 2024 that may help keep your prescription drug costs down.
+Here are some important highlights for 2025 that may help keep your prescription drug costs down.

 Pricing Changes

-1. The initial deductible will increase by $40 for 2024, to $545.
+1. The initial deductible will increase by $45 for 2025, to $590.
 This means you’ll pay slightly more before Medicare Part D begins paying its share if you have a plan with the highest possible deductible.
-After the deductible is met, you pay 25% of the covered costs up to the initial coverage limit.
-Some plans may offer a $0 deductible for lower-cost (Tier 1 and Tier 2) drugs.
+After your deductible is met, you’ll pay a co-pay that varies based on the type of drug and your income.
+You’ll be responsible for those co-pays until you meet your RxMOOP (maximum out-of-pocket limit for formulary prescriptions).